 Consideration: When the person gets a free trial or subscribe to your newsletter

 Intent: Acquiring your product demos or adding products to the cart.

-Evaluation: Is that stage in which the persons go over the features, benefits, and pricing and it is the job of your marketing team to give the prospect this final push.
+Evaluation: This is that stage in which the persons go over the features, benefits, and pricing, and it is the job of your marketing team to give the prospect this final push.

 Purchase: The person has their checkbook or credit card handy.
 During this stage, you will upsell or even down-sell to avoid losing a hot lead.

 Now that you understand the stages of a sales funnel.
-You will realize that thinking that somebody who downloads an eBook is a “lead” or coming up with a very aggressive promotional discount when they don’t even know you, are big mistakes, yet very common in most small and medium-sized companies.
-And most importantly, you can get your marketing team or digital agency on track!
+You will realize that thinking that somebody who downloads an eBook is a “lead” or coming up with a very aggressive promotional discount when they don’t even know you are big mistakes, yet very common in most small and medium-sized companies.
+Finally, and most importantly, you can get your marketing team or digital agency on track!